Introduction

 Tires can be painted in bright colors, filled with soil, and can hold flowers, herbs, or even small shrubs.
 If the tires are stacked, they can form a raised flower bed.
 If you cut and shape them with a knife, they can take on the form of decorative sculptures.
 Using tires in these ways keeps them out of the landfill and adds character to our outdoor spaces.

 License plates are a creative home décor project material because of their bright colours and variety of designs.
-Lots of collectors use license plates to form wall art or displays that display differences in like plates across regions or years.
+Many collectors use license plates to create wall art or displays that show differences across regions or years.
 YouTube contains plenty of license plate projects where plates can be cut and formed into smaller decorative objects like key holders, coasters, or even lampshades.

 For the same reasons, we also selected license plates because they are not heavy, but also very durable.
 Also, they carry a nostalgia and benefit interior designs that use rustic, vintage, or industrial style.
-Regardless of their destination or meaning, license plates have a history that makes them much more than old pieces of metal.
+Regardless of their origin or design, license plates carry a history that makes them more than just old pieces of metal.

 5. Steering Wheels and Gears Repurposed Into Unique Furniture

 Many designers prefer to combine multiple car parts into one functional unit.
 For example, you can combine a gear base and a steering dolly top to create a fun bar stool.
 Ultimately, these projects not only keep usable metal out of the waste stream, but they also prove there is a beauty to automotive art.
-Each custom piece shows art meets engineering, and a standard piece of junk becomes a unique piece of furniture.
+Each custom piece shows how art meets engineering, turning standard metal scraps into unique furniture.

 6. Exhaust Pipes and Mufflers as Artistic Lighting